 Furthermore, the usage of these RFRC composites continues to grow at an impressive rate, as these materials are seeing increased usage both in existing applications and in new markets like biomedical devices and civil construction.
-So what’s driving the increase in use and applications of composites?
+So what’s driving the increase in the use and applications of composites?
 One key factor is the development of new complex forms of material, as well as improvement in manufacturing techniques.
 For composite structures, due to the local inhomogeneity (lack of uniformity), it is necessary to take the local microstructure into account, as it defines the basic structural behavior.
-For injection molded short fiber reinforced composites, the local distribution of the fiber orientation directly influences the (anisotropic) local stiffness of the structure, and it also defines the damage behavior.
+For injection molded short fiber-reinforced composites, the local distribution of the fiber orientation directly influences the (anisotropic) local stiffness of the structure, and it also defines the damage behavior.

-Simulation of durability performance for industrial structural designs is necessary to shorten and reduce cost during product performance optimization (see our previous blogpost).
+Simulation of durability performance for industrial structural designs is necessary to shorten and reduce cost during product performance optimization (see our previous blog post).
 The next section describes a streamlined process for doing durability performance simulation of injection-molded short fiber composites.

 Simulation Process for durability prediction of short fiber reinforced composites

 The durability simulation solution for injection-molded short fiber reinforced composites consists of 3 steps – see Figure 1.